 “We are honored to have these amazing faculty members receive such important awards,” Dean Nathan Murata said.
 “This is a testament to the quality and dedication of our faculty in the COE”

-Buelow, a Board of Regents’ Medal for Excellence in Teaching recipient, has served as an assistant professor of elementary literacy in the COE Institute for Teacher Education for the past five years.
+Buelow, a Board of Regents’ Medal for Excellence in Teaching recipient, has served as an assistant professor of elementary literacy in the COE School of Teacher Education for the past five years.
 She previously worked as an elementary teacher and literacy coach in the Hawai‘i Department of Education (HIDOE) for twelve years before transitioning to UH.
 Her areas of research include disciplinary literacies, new literacies, and teacher learning from preservice to inservice.
 She currently has numerous publications included in Literacy Research & Instruction, Reading Horizons, The Reading Teacher, The Journal of Language and Literacy Education, and The Middle School Journal.

 Associate Professor in the COE Department of Special Education, Cook was awarded a Chancellor’s Citation for Meritorious Teaching.
 With the COE for 13 years, she received a 2017 Leadership Service Award for her role in designing the merged Exceptional Children and Elementary Education program (ESEE) with Associate Professor Jamie Simpson Steele.
 In 2016, Cook received a best practitioner article “Kirk Award” from the Council for Exceptional Children’s Division for Learning Disabilities for her work with Professor Bryan Cook on research designs and special education research.